 - Swedish-American inventor John Ericsson's hand lantern

-- Rear Admiral David G. Farragut's personal items, including presentation cane
+- Rear Admiral David G. Farragut's personal items, including commemorative sword and presentation cane

 Ship Models of U.S. Navy warships in the Civil War Exhibit area.